Diagnosing Alzheimer's disease

 Diagnosing Alzheimer's dementia

-To diagnose Alzheimer's dementia, you might see your healthcare professional.
-Or you might see a doctor trained in brain conditions, known as a neurologist, or a doctor trained to treat older adults, known as a geriatrician.
-The doctor or other healthcare professional reviews your symptoms, medical history and medicine history.
+To diagnose Alzheimer's dementia, you may see your regular healthcare professional.
+Or you may see a doctor trained in brain conditions, called a neurologist.
+A doctor trained to care for older adults, called a geriatrician, also may diagnose you.
+The healthcare professional reviews your symptoms, medical history and medicine history.
 Your health professional may interview someone who knows you well, such as a close friend or family member.
-You'll also have a physical exam and several tests.
+You also have a physical exam and several tests.

-- Whether you exhibit changes in personality or behaviors.
+- If you show changes in personality or behaviors.

-- How thinking impairment affects your ability to function in daily life.
+- How loss of thinking skills affects your ability to function in daily life.

 - The cause of your symptoms.

 You may need lab tests, brain-imaging tests or detailed memory testing.
-These tests can provide useful information for a diagnosis.
+These tests can give useful information for a diagnosis.
 They also can rule out other conditions that cause similar symptoms.